minhluantran017/demo-packer/README.md

 ### Creating a VirtualBox OVA

-This template creates an OVA file and optionally a Vagrant box for Virtualbox.
+This code creates an OVA file and optionally a Vagrant box for Virtualbox.
 You need to have VirtualBox (and Vagrant if needed) installed on your machine.

 The default SSH username/password of built image can be found in preseed/kickstart/... file.